kreddy/cse15l-lab-reports/lab-report-3-week-6.md

 ![oneLine2](testoneLine2.png)

 As we can see here, everything has been copied over and the test runs and we can see that it passes!
-Another important thing here is that, by doing this we can notice that, it saves us a lot of time and keystrokes.
+Another important thing here is that, by doing this it saves us a lot of time and keystrokes.

 ******